 The hard part is over (or so you thought) – you bought a home, you hired a moving company, your boxes are packed and you’re ready to move!
 Not so fast!
 We’ve realized over the years that our customers don’t realize what it takes to move exercise equipment (it’s an exercise in itself!).
 If you have an entire home gym, or even just one exercise bike, the equipment might not be as easy to move as you’d think.
+Moving exercise equipment can be a difficult task if not completed by a professional.
 Below is a list of the most commonly moved pieces of exercise equipment.

 2. Rowing machines